Planar functions over fields of characteristic two: Introduction

-The problem of classifying monomial functions $x\mapsto cx^t$ on $\F_{2^n}$ that are planar for at least one $c\in\F_{2^n}^*$ and infinitely many $n$ parallels the problem of classifying monomial functions $x\mapsto x^t$ on $\F_{2^n}$ that are almost perfect nonlinear for infinitely many $n$.
+The problem of classifying the numbers that are planar exponents of $\F_{2^n}$ for infinitely many $n$ parallels the problem of classifying monomial functions $x\mapsto x^t$ on $\F_{2^n}$ that are almost perfect nonlinear for infinitely many~$n$.
 To attack this problem, Janwa, McGuire, and Wilson~\cite{JanMcGWil1995} proposed to use ideas from algebraic geometry.
 These ideas were further developed by Jedlicka~\cite{Jed2008} and Hernando and McGuire~\cite{HerMcG2011}, leading to a complete solution.
-The same approach has been used by Hernando and McGuire~\cite{HerMcG2012} to prove a conjecture on monomial hyperovals in projective planes and by Leducq~\cite{Led2012} and Hernando, McGuire, and Monserrat~\cite{HerMcGMon2013} to give partial results towards a classification of planar monomial functions in odd characteristic (which was recently completed by Zieve~\cite{Zie2013}).
-We shall use a similar approach to prove Theorem~\ref{thm:exceptional_monomials_odd}, though our proof requires several extra ideas.
+The same approach has been used by Hernando and McGuire~\cite{HerMcG2012} to prove a conjecture on monomial hyperovals in projective planes and by Leducq~\cite{Led2012} and Hernando, McGuire, and Monserrat~\cite{HerMcGMon2013} to give partial results towards a classification of monomial functions $x\mapsto x^t$ on $\F_{p^n}$ (with $p$ odd) that are planar for infinitely many~$n$ (which was recently completed by Zieve~\cite{Zie2013} using different techniques).
+We use a similar approach to prove Theorem~\ref{thm:exceptional_monomials_odd}, though our proof requires several extra ideas.